vdhamer/Photo-Club-Hub/.github/README.md

 ```

 The actual `root.level1.json` file contains many club and museum records within their respective sections (delimited using `[{},{},{}}]` syntax).
-Note the comma's delimiting the array elements - the JSON data format is very picky about missing or extra comma's
+Note the comma's delimiting the array elements - the JSON data format is very picky about missing or extra commas
 because JSON files are often generated by software rather than by hand.
-You can indentally check the basic syntax of JSON files using online JSON validators such as
+You can incidentally check the basic syntax of JSON files using online JSON validators such as
 [JSONLint](https://jsonlint.com).
 </details></ul>